Goddess Chandraghanta, who signifies spiritualism and internal power, is also known as Chandrakhanda, Chandika or Rannchandi.

 Bathe the goddess with Gangajal or Gaumutr.
 Apply haldi-kumkum, offer akshat (rice), flowers, fruits etc. Offer her sweets made of milk products as bhog and after performing aarti, distribute it as prasad.

-Chandraghanta Puja is performed on this day, the third day from the Chaitra Navratri season.
-By worshipping Maa Chandraghanta, one gains the potential to get rid of obstacles from one's life.
-With her divine grace, a sincere devotee can be blessed with name, fame and power.
+Chandraghanta Puja is performed on this day, the third day from the Navratri season.
+By worshipping Maa Chandraghanta, one gains the potential to get rid of obstacles in one's life.
+With her divine grace, a sincere devotee can be blessed with name and fame.